jaydip679/code_crafters/README.md

 - Supports both arrow keys and WASD input
 - `pollInput()`: Non-blocking input polling

+Notes:
+- Arrow keys on Windows use the `_getch()` extended key prefix; on POSIX, a short ESC sequence timeout is used for reliability.

 ### Tech Stack & Design Choices

 | Technology | Rationale |